starptr/nix-venus/README.md

 ## My Notes
 - Think of nix-darwin as NixOS's `/etc/nixos/configuration.nix` but for macOS
 - home-manager is installed as a module under nix-darwin so that I don't have 2 separate commands for applying the nix configs

+## Structure
+- `legacy-yadm/` contains copies of dotfiles from the old dotfiles repo back when it was managed by yadm